-Whether you’re a clueless drinker or a coffee snob, the northern Australian state of Queensland has a plethora of destinations.
+Whether you’re a clueless drinker or a snob, Queensland coffee has a destination for you.
 Here’s six of the best.

 1. The folk at Dandelion and Driftwood in Hendra are serious about coffee.
 The cafe’s single-origin brews and bean-loving baristas have won a swag of awards since opening.
 For something different try their cold drip coffee, an Asian brewing method where cold water and ice drips into the ground coffee beans for 24 hours, is refrigerated and then served over ice. www.dandeliondriftwood.com